gkarsay/parlatype/README.md

 ### Building

 #### Configure options

+Parlatype ships its own library, libparlatype.
+Developers might be interested in having a library documentation, gobject introspection and a glade catalog for the widgets.
+These are the configure options:

-* --enable-gtk-doc: install library documentation (default: no)
+* `--enable-gtk-doc`: install library documentation (default: no)
-* --enable-introspection: install gobject introspection (default: yes)
+* `--enable-introspection`: install gobject introspection (default: yes)
-* --enable-glade-catalog: install a glade catalog (default: no)
+* `--enable-glade-catalog`: install a glade catalog (default: no)
-* --with-lo: install LibreOffice macros (default: yes)
+* `--with-lo`: install LibreOffice macros (default: yes)

+If you want the program only, you would use `--prefix=/usr --disable-introspection`.

 #### From git
 Clone the repository and run autogen.sh.
 Assuming you want the program only: